-We have two different types of motivation: automatic and reflective, also known as fast and slow thinking.
-Automatic motivation is our unconscious responses, drives and habits; reflective motivation is our conscious beliefs, intentions and plans.
+The fact is, our brains need more time than we would like in order to turn a new behaviour into something we do automatically.
+Our brains have two different systems: automatic and reflective, also known as fast and slow thinking.
+The automatic part of your brain controls your unconscious responses, drives and habits; the reflective part is your conscious beliefs, intentions and plans.

-To find out more about how to pick yourself up after a setback – have a look at how Andy Murray does it in our blog about resilience.
+To find out more about how to pick yourself up after a setback, read about how Andy Murray does it in our blog about resilience.

-You can get pleasure from completing your new behaviour if it lines up with your beliefs about yourself.
-Aristotle said: ‘We are what we repeatedly do’.
-By seeing yourself as the kind of person who does your new behaviour, it becomes your identity.
-You’re therefore reluctant to act in ways that go against that.
+You can get pleasure from your new behaviour if it lines up with what you believe about yourself.
+As Aristotle said, “We are what we repeatedly do.”
+By seeing yourself as the kind of person who does your new behaviour, it becomes part of your identity.
+That makes you more reluctant to give it up.

 So, if you start to run and recognise yourself as a runner, this change in self-identity becomes really positive for keeping up your running routine.
 Equally, if a life event triggers your change in behaviour, you’re more likely to keep it up if it fits within your new self-identity.

 - Be your own cheerleader – if you mess up, dust yourself off and begin again.
-Be kind to yourself and try not to criticise yourself.
+Be kind to yourself and try not to be self-critical.

 - Think of yourself as the type of person who does your new behaviour.
-So what if you’ve never been a runner before – you are now; think of yourself as one!
+So what if you’ve never been a runner before?
+You are now, so think of yourself as one!